ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
 Thus, the general security considerations from the ACE framework also apply to this profile.

-The proof-of-possession (PoP) key bound to an Access Token is always an asymmetric key, i.e., the public key included in the authentication credential that the Client uses in the OSCORE group.
+The proof-of-possession (PoP) key bound to an Access Token is always an asymmetric key, i.e., the public key included in the authentication credential that the client uses in the OSCORE group.
 This means that there is never a same shared secret used as PoP key with possible multiple RSs.
 Therefore, it is possible and safe for the AS to issue an Access Token for an audience that includes multiple RSs (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).

 In such a case, as per {{Section 6.1 of RFC9200}}, the AS has to ensure the integrity protection of the Access Token by protecting it through an asymmetric signature.
 In addition, the used group-audience has to correctly identify all the RSs that are intended recipients of the Access Token, and for which the single scope specified in the Access Token applies.
 As a particular case, the audience can be the name of the OSCORE group, if the Access Token is intended for all the RSs in that group.